 Connor Ryan

-This website is a collection of my work, my artistic dispositions, and other precious things that I've managed enough courage to share.
-If something inspires you, or you have an idea to express, I urge you to reach out.
+This website is a collection of my work -- poems, films, photography and other musings.
+If something inspires you, if you have an idea to express, or you want to work together, I bid you please reach out.
+To discover more about Glass Poets, please read about our ethos.

 Remember the silence of tall grasses